4.85 from 97 votes

 Instructions

-- Allow mixture to come to a boil and allow it to boil for three minutes -- do not stir while it boils.
+• Allow mixture to come to a full rolling boil and allow it to boil for three minutes -- stir only occasionally/as needed to prevent burning.

 Notes